 Free tools of this type:

-- OWASP has its own free open source tool OWASP Dependency Check that is free for anyone to use.
+- OWASP has its own free open source tools:

 Commercial tools of this type that are free for open source:

 - Contrast Community Edition (CE) (mentioned earlier) also has both Known Vulnerable Component detection and Available Updates reporting for OSS.
-CE supports Java only.
+CE supports Java and .NET only.